ssquantum/PyDex/docs/README.md

 	To enter a list of variables you can input in the format 'start, stop, step, repeats'.
 Current list	Displays the list of user variables that will be used when the multi-run is started Omit the first N files	Sometimes we may want to run the experiment several times before taking data (e.g. for the AOMs to warm up).
-Therefore, save the first N files but don't process them to include in the histogram.
-# files in the histogram	For each of the user variables in the list, after omitting the set number of files, make a histogram of # files and save a .csv file in the chosen directory.
+Therefore, save the first N files but don't process them to include in the histogram. number of files in the histogram	For each of the user variables in the list, after omitting the set number of files, make a histogram of # files and save a .csv file in the chosen directory.
 Choose directory to save to	The directory to save the histogram .csv files as they are created, and the log file when it's done.
 Current progress	Display the current status of the multi-run:
 	User variable: __, omit __ of __ files, __ of __ histogram files, __ % complete.